-• (boolean): true iff the given position falls within the given MOC
+- ra (floating point): ICRS right ascension in degrees - dec (floating point): ICRS declination in degrees - Return value - (boolean): true iff the given position falls within the given MOC

 Indicates whether a given sky position either falls within, or is within a certain distance of the edge of, a given MOC (Multi-Order Coverage map).
-If the given mocLocation value does not represent a MOC (for instance no file exists or the file is not in MOC format) a warning will be issued the first time it's referenced, and the result will be false.
+If the given moc value does not represent a MOC (for instance no file exists or the file/string is not in MOC format) a warning will be issued the first time it's referenced, and the result will be false.

-- mocLocation (String): location of a FITS MOC file: a filename, a URL, or a VizieR table name - ra (floating point): ICRS right ascension in degrees - dec (floating point): ICRS declination in degrees - distanceDeg (floating point): permitted distance from MOC boundary in degrees

-• (boolean): true iff the given position is within distance degrees of the given MOC
+- Parameters: - moc (String): a MOC identifier; a filename, a URL, a VizieR table name, or an ASCII MOC string - ra (floating point): ICRS right ascension in degrees - dec (floating point): ICRS declination in degrees - distanceDeg (floating point): permitted distance from MOC boundary in degrees - Return value - (boolean): true iff the given position is within distance degrees of the given MOC